 If we could describe this style of décor in two words, it would be simple and clean.

 In this type of décor style, space, lighting, and objects are equally as important when it comes to decorating a room.
+(We personally love GANT LIGHTS for their minimalist design.)

 If your home is considered a minimalist home décor style, you most likely don’t have much furniture, wall décor, or things on your tables, counter, etc. because you like to keep things simple and clean.